 The focus in this program feature is citizenship and service.
-Younger Boy Scouts can work on flag etiquette, flag ceremonies, and their rights and duties as US Citizens.
+Younger Scouts BSA can work on flag etiquette, flag ceremonies, and their rights and duties as US Citizens.
 Older Scouts could work on the Citizenship in the Community, Citizenship in the Nation, and Citizenship in the World merit badges.
 Scouts who already have those badges could expand their knowledge by working on Public Health, American Cultures, or American Heritage merit badges.

 While the troop program features are aimed at Scouts BSA, the ideas found in there might also be helpful to Cub Scouts and Venturers.
 These programs also incorporate citizenship and volunteer work, so the leadership could look at the Scouts BSA program feature to get some ideas.